gpluscb/gg-java/README.md

 ### Rate limiting
 The [rate limiting](https://developer.smash.gg/docs/rate-limits) is handled automatically and you should never run into one.
-If you still do, a message will be printed to `System.err` and the request will retry ater a back-off.
+If you still do, a message will be printed to `System.err` and the request will retry after a back-off.

 You can still specify custom rate limits if you want to.
 For example if you want to adhere to a 80/40s bucket: